Iceland start their UEFA Women's EURO bid against France, just as they did their debut campaign eight years ago.

 Article top media content

-- Iceland's Sara Björk Gunnarsdóttir and France's Élise Bussaglia are colleagues at Wolfsburg.
+• Iceland's Sara Björk Gunnarsdóttir and France's Élise Bussaglia were colleagues at Wolfsburg.